Cellar Spiders Identification Guide

 +

-When disturbed, cellar spiders rapidly vibrate or shake in their webs.
-This behavior makes them appear blurred and harder for predators to target.
-It may also help them detect whether something caught in the web is prey or a threat.
+When scared, cellar spiders shake fast in their webs.
+This makes them look blurry and harder for predators to catch.
+It may also help them figure out if something in the web is food or danger.

 Do cellar spiders eat other spiders?